ctools/ctools/doc/source/users/reference_manual/csphagen.rst

     Instrument response function.

 ``(inexclusion = NONE) [file]``
-    Optional FITS file containing a WCS map in the first hdu that defines sky regions not to be used for background estimation (where map value != 0).
+    Optional FITS file containing a WCS map in the first extension that defines sky regions not to be used for background estimation (where map value != 0).

 ``outobs [string]``
     Output observation definition XML file.